TensoRaws/yuisub/README.md

 ### Command Line Usage

-`yuisub` can be used from the command line to generate bilingual SRT files.
+`yuisub` can be used from the command line to generate bilingual ASS files.
 Here's how to use it:

 ```bash
 yuisub -h  # Displays help message